theangelang/variantMapper/README.md

 The `visualizeVariant2` function plots the EVE scores at each position for two variants in one lollipop graph.

+The `runVariantMapper` function runs the Shiny App that allows users to do analysis and visualization of variants via a web interface.

 An overview of the package is shown below:
 ![](./inst/extdata/variantMapper_overview.png)